HSBC Building (Hong Kong): Lion statues

-When HSBC decided to build its third headquarters at 1 Queen's Road Central, opened in 1935, it commissioned two bronze lions from Shanghai-based British sculptor W W Wagstaff (d 1977, aged 82).
+When HSBC decided to build its third headquarters at 1 Queen's Road Central, opened in 1935, it commissioned two bronze lions from Shanghai-based British sculptor W. W. Wagstaff.
 This commission was inspired by two earlier lions that had been ordered for the new Shanghai office opened in 1923.
 Cast by J W Singer & Sons in the English town of Frome, to a design by Henry Poole RA, these lions had quickly become part of the Shanghai scene, and passers-by would affectionately stroke the lions in the belief that power and money would rub off on them.
-They became known as Stephen and Stitt: an in-joke.
-Stephen was named for A. G. Stephen, formerly Manager Shanghai, and in 1923 the Chief Manager of HSBC, and G H Stitt, the then Manager Shanghai.
-Stephen is depicted roaring, Stitt quiescent, and again insiders said that this represented the characters of these two famous bankers.
+They became known as Stephen and Stitt: Stephen was named for A. G. Stephen, the Chief Manager of HSBC in 1923, and G. H. Stitt, the then Shanghai Manager.
+Stephen is depicted roaring and Stitt is at rest, which was said to represent the characters of these two famous bankers.

-Wagstaff worked with "Shanghai Arts and Crafts" foreman Chou Yin Hsiang who in an interview with John Loch of HSBC's house magazine "Group News" in June 1977 recalled that when he first joined Arts and Crafts he worked with Wagstaff for two years to make the lions, without having to learn a word of English: Wagstaff spoke perfect Shanghai dialect.
-Hunch-backed, Wagstaff was nicknamed "Lao Doo Pei", meaning "Old Hunchback".
-His son, inevitably, was called "Sau Doo Pei"—"Young Hunchback".
-Wagstaff had two sons—Don, killed in Naval service in the war, and Alex, killed while interned in Shanghai by the Japanese.
-Chou Yin Hsiang himself came to Hong Kong in 1935, and by 1977, was the proprietor of Jeh Hsing Metal Works—and still casting bronze for HSBC.

 Like the Shanghai lions, the Hong Kong lions became objects of veneration, and foci of the Bank's perceived excellent feng shui.
-Young couples still bring their toddlers to stroke the paws and noses of the statues hoping for luck and prosperity.
+People are known to still bring their children to stroke the paws and noses of the statues hoping for luck and prosperity.